datacoves/docs/docs/how-tos/airflow/trigger-kubernetes-job.md

 ### Step 3: Create a Python Script for Job Execution

-Create your python script that triggers your Kubernetes job in the `orchestrate/python_scripts/` directory.
+Create the python script that triggers your Kubernetes job in the `orchestrate/python_scripts/` directory.

 **Below is an example script that:**
 - Fetches configuration from environment variables and extracts Kubernetes credentials.